ypriverol/github-paper/document/manuscript.md

 available source code does not make the software open-source per se.
 It needs to have the appropriate license.

-## Rule 8.
-Promote your project/s in the scientific community
+## Rule 9.
+Promote your project/s in the scientific community - create a web page and more

+~~Providing comprehensive documentation helps others to understand, and contribute back to your projects.
+A strong system aimed at serving documentation can make life easier for the team and boost the productivity and visibility of the organization.~~ GitHub “Pages” are "simple-looking" landing pages that GitHub hosts for free without the need to provide a server or database.
+GitHub users can create and host blog websites, help pages, manuals, tutorials and websites related to specific projects.
+"Pages" allows you to do the same things as GitHub, but a preformatted name is needed for the repository.
+In addition, all the web pages need to be in static HTML or Markdown format.
+Furthermore, “Pages” comes with a powerful static site generator called Jekyll (https://jekyllrb.com) that can be integrated with other platforms such as Bootstrap (http://getbootstrap.com/) or Disqus (https://disqus.com/).
+In addition, GitHub also provides mechanisms for real-time communication called Gitter (http://gitter.im).
-In rule 5 we mentioned the possibility to generate blog posts in GitHub.
-In addition, GitHub also provides mechanisms for real-time communication.
-Gitter (http://gitter.im) is a GitHub-based chat tool, in limited beta at the time of writing, which enables developers and users to share aspects of their work.
+Gitter is a GitHub-based chat tool, in limited beta at the time of writing, which enables developers and users to share aspects of their work.
 Gitter inherits the shape of the social groups operating around GitHub repositories, organizations, and issues.
 It relies on the identity within GitHub, creating IRC (Internet Relay Chat)-like chat rooms for public and private repositories.
 From within a Gitter chat, members can reference issues, comments, or pull-requests.
 A different service is Gist (https://gist.github.com), which represents a unique way to share "code snippets", single files, parts of files, or full applications.
 Gist can work in two ways: public gists, that can be browsed and searched, and secret gists that are not provided through "Discover" (https://gist.github.com/discover).
 One of the main features of Gist is the possibility to embed code snippets in other applications, enabling users to embed gists in any text field that supports JavaScript.

-## Rule 9.
+## Rule 10.
 Demonstrate your work experience, improve your CV

 To move ahead in your scientific career or simply to find a new job, it is very convenient to show and demonstrate that you have